Volunteer program in Kenya for interns and learners

 - You shall be awarded a recognition certificate and be featured in all our publication

-- Have an exceptional opportunity to frequent to our Kenyan and Ugandan projects
+- Have an exceptional opportunity to frequent our Kenyan and Ugandan projects

 - The opportunity to work a network within a group of like-minded individuals;

-- The knowledge that you are assisting to make a tangible difference to the lives of the communities living in challenging situations, below poverty margin, marginalized, and disadvantaged.
+- The knowledge that you are assisting to make a tangible difference in the lives of the communities living in challenging situations, below the poverty margin, marginalized, and disadvantaged.

 - You can be either office-based with some opportunities for home-based working even when you complete your volunteering with us.
 Volunteering work will also at times involve visiting organizations that use volunteers, outreach work, and site visiting.